ViciousSquid/Dosidicus/Docs/Simulating Awareness.md

 ## Example Workflow:
 The squid encounters a new plant (novelty_exposure increases).

-After 3+ encounters, neurogenesis triggers a "novel_plant" neuron.
+After 3+ encounters, neurogenesis triggers a "novel" neuron.

 Hebbian learning strengthens connections between this neuron and "curiosity"/"satisfaction".